 All great questions, but really, what are the answers?

 As a 34-year-old woman living in New York City, I do not have children.
 As I've gotten older this has become a topic of conversation for many people in my life.
-I was even featured in the NY Post because of my "childless" status as if it were some novel concept that a woman would choose to have a life that doesn't involve the conventional standards of what one is supposed to do when they grow-up: fall in love, get married, have a kid, buy a Toyota, join the PTA, etc. Women Say Late 20s Are Ideal Age For Starting A Family
+I was even featured in the NY Post because of my "childless" status as if it were some novel concept that a woman would choose to have a life that doesn't involve the conventional standards of what one is supposed to do when they grow-up: fall in love, get married, have a child, buy a Toyota, join the PTA, etc.

 Like Notkin, I'm an aunt.
 I have two adorable nephews whom I would give my life for, if necessary, and whom I never thought I'd love as much as I do.
 While I like to think I have some level of maternal instincts tucked away inside me, when I'm around my nephews, I have to second-guess that notion.
 I like to think that if and when I need them, those instincts will kick into gear.